Fair Clustering with Minimum Representation Constraints

-Clustering is an unsupervised learning task that aims to partition data into a set of clusters.
-In many applications, these clusters correspond to real-world constructs (e.g., electoral districts, playlists, TV channels) whose benefit can only be attained by groups when they reach a minimum level of representation (e.g., 50\% to elect their desired candidate).
-In this paper, we study the k-means and k-medians clustering problems with the additional constraint that each group (e.g., demographic group) must have a minimum level of representation in at least a given number of clusters.
-We formulate the problem through a mixed-integer optimization framework and present an alternating minimization algorithm, called MiniReL, that directly incorporates the fairness constraints.
-While incorporating the fairness criteria leads to an NP-Hard assignment problem within the algorithm, we provide computational approaches that make the algorithm practical even for large datasets.
-Numerical results show that the approach is able to create fairer clusters with practically no increase in the clustering cost across standard benchmark datasets.
+\ABSTRACT{Clustering is a well-studied unsupervised learning task that aims to partition data points into a number of clusters.
+In many applications, these clusters correspond to real-world constructs (e.g., electoral districts, playlists, TV channels), where a group (e.g., social or demographic) benefits only if it reaches a minimum level of representation in the cluster (e.g., 50\% to elect their preferred candidate).
+In this paper, we study the $k$-means and $k$-medians clustering problems under the additional fairness constraint that each group must attain a minimum level of representation in at least a specified number of clusters.
+We formulate this problem as a mixed-integer (nonlinear) optimization problem and propose an alternating minimization algorithm, called \textit{MiniReL}, to solve it.
+Although incorporating fairness constraints results in an NP-hard assignment problem within the MiniReL algorithm, we present several heuristic strategies that make the approach practical even for large datasets.
+Numerical results demonstrate that our method yields fair clusters without increasing clustering cost across standard benchmark datasets.}